Powers-RC/Capstone/README.md

 Next Steps
 ----------
 My image shifts are slightly off and could be playing a large part in the acreage difference, I will make sure these shifts are exact and determine how this improves my calculated acreage.
-Currently I am using a single CNN.
-I want to develop a deeper CNN in an attempt to improve my prairie dog mound classifier.
 I could also see some improvement in the classifier if I label more images and retrain my model.
 The last item I would like to develop is a class.
 Developing a class would allow me to create an instance for multiple prairie dog areas and provide functionality to predict the acreage for each one.

 Thank you for reading!